decenomy/DSW/doc/README.md

-Ultra Clear Core
+UltraClear Core
 =============

 Setup
 ---------------------
-[Ultra Clear Core](https://ucrcoin.net/) is the original Ultra Clear client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Ultra Clear transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[UltraClear Core](https://ucrcoin.net/) is the original UltraClear client and it builds the backbone of the network.
+However, it downloads and stores the entire history of UltraClear transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Ultra Clear Core on your native platform.
+The following are some helpful notes on how to run UltraClear Core on your native platform.

 ### Unix